pact-foundation/jest-pact/README.md

 - `xpactWith(JestPactOptions, (providerMock) => { /* tests go here */ })`: Like `xdescribe` in Jest, this skips the pact tests described within.
 - `fpactWith(JestPactOptions, (providerMock) => { /* tests go here */ })`: Like `fdescribe` in Jest, this sets this test suite to only run this test.

+Additionally, `pactWith.only` and `pactWith.skip` behave as you would expect from Jest.

 There are two types exported:

 - `JestProvidedPactFn`: This is the type of the second argument to `pactWith`, ie: `(provider: Pact) => void`